 These changes also come with great risk.
 The Federal Financial Institution Examination Council (FFIEC) is one agency that specifically includes change management within its Uniform Interagency Consumer Compliance Rating System.
 Institutions that fail to display appropriate controls over change management may not just face a specific technical violation, but also a lower examination rating.
 Although the SEC and other agencies may not explicitly call for compliance change management programs, failure to appropriately address change could also result in issues like reduced operational efficiency, inadequate communication, customer confusion, customer service issues, or reputational risk.
 These issues could have a domino effect throughout the organization if not handled appropriately.

 Thorough Risk Assessments

-There are a variety of key controls and best practices that many institutions are utilizing to ensure that they’re prepared when changes occur.
-Whenever a prospective change is imminent, institutions should consider performing a risk assessment, which can be a critical tool over the change management process.
-A risk assessment can be utilized to address a new product or service, handle a vendor or system change, or be part of a broader evaluation of how the institution addresses their requirements and regulatory environment.
-As part of this evaluation, institutions can ask questions such as:
+There are a variety of key controls and best practices to ensure proper preparations prior to the change.
+Whenever a prospective change is imminent, consider performing a risk assessment, which can be a critical tool over the change management process.
+A risk assessment can be utilized to address a new product or service, handle a vendor or system change, or be part of a broader evaluation of how the company addresses their requirements and regulatory environment.
+As part of this evaluation, ask questions such as:

 - Why is this change taking place?